-It lasted until the first Turnpike Acts began to be passed.
-They authorised the building of Toll Gates and the requirement to use the money collected to improve the roads.
+In fact, it really only changed when the first Turnpike Acts began to be passed.
+They authorised the building of Toll Gates to collect money and the requirement to use it to improve the roads.

 Nowadays, pretty well any road or street is referred to as “the highway”.

 Wheeled transport evolved over many years.
-This section looks at how coaches developed.
+Find out how coaches developed

-Home Page of the Coaching Website.
+Home Page of the Coaching Website